PeterXiao/performance-test-harness-for-geoevent/doc/2_configuration.md

 - `<ReportFile>`: the path to write out the report file
   - this is a <b>required</b> tag
 - `<ReportColumns>`: the minimum report columns to output
-  - a comma seperated list of columns to be outputted
+  - a comma separated list of columns to be outputted
   - this is an optional tag.
 When this tag is missing the [default columns](#report-columns) are used.
 - `<AdditionalReportColumns>`: In addition to the default columns (or `<ReportColumns>` when specified), the columns specified here are added to to the report.
-  - a comman seperated list of columns to be outputted in addition to the defaults.
+  - a comma separated list of columns to be outputted in addition to the defaults.
   - this is an optional tag.

 <b>NOTE:</B> Typically you will not used both optional tags `<ReportColumns>` and `<AdditionalReportColumns>` together.
 You should use one or the other or none.
 If you want to override the default columns, then you will use the  `<ReportColumns>` tag.
 If you want a few extra columns along with the default columns, then you will use the `<AdditionalReportColumns>` tag.
 If you are content with the default columns, then both of these tags are unnecessary.